waffle-iron/DevTools-1/README.md

 | ---------- | ----------- |
 -Project     | Project Name
 -Action      | Actions from the aforementioned table.
--VersionType | {Major}.{Minor}.{Build} By default, the tools will increment the Build part<br>of the version, but you can easily change that with this optional optional parameter
+-VersionType | `{Major}.{Minor}.{Build}` By default, the tools will increment the `Build` part of the version, but you can easily change that with this optional parameter.
+-CustomVersion | This parameter could be used override the current version.

 The DevTools module is pretty smart! it has sophisticated autocompletion functionality.